Frequently Asked Questions

 We don’t have baggage restriction, but on our tours our guests carry their own luggage, so we suggest luggage that’s 15-18kg at the most (That weight is a good compromise between having everything you’ll need and ease of movement).
 Our guests comfortably use a variety of luggage types, including backpacks, suitcases, duffel bags and trolleys.

 We’ve incorporated free time throughout all of our tours so that our guests can relax or explore at their own pace, indulging in their own special interests – museums, shopping, dining, concerts, wandering and more.
 Should you need suggestions, we’ve included some of the most popular activities in the “Tour Notes” documentation on the webpage of your chosen tour.
-Alternately, your tour director will be able to provide lots of suggestions!
+Alternately, your local leader will be able to provide lots of suggestions!

 Should you wish to tip for excellent service, you should feel welcome (though it’s not required).
 We’ve included more information, including tipping guidelines, in the “Tour Notes” documentation on the webpage of your chosen tour.